lxyhan/Portfolio/about.md

 ## Quick Intro

 Hey!
-I'm James, studying Computer Science at University of Toronto, training as an amateur triathlete, and working as a SWE at Canada Life.
+I'm James, studying Computer Science at University of Toronto, training as an amateur triathlete, and working on TD's AI Team.

 ## What I've been up to